jmitchtx/sinatra-tv/README.md

-# sinatra-tv
+# tvr
-A Sinatra based application for managing all of your digital media, with an emphasis on TV shows (having seasons, episodes, etc)
+A Sinatra based webapp for watching (like a TV) and managing (like a DVR) your favorite digital content.